timurgepard/Simphony/README.md

    additionally:
-1. random initialization prevent the same initial states in the buffer
+1. slightly random initialization prevent the same initial states in the buffer
 2. exploration-noise in the beginning